-Given that Basildon Council has temporarily closed the market for an indefinite period 'to accommodate social distancing', will the Cabinet Member set out a robust timetable for the relevant order to be made in order that plans
+Given that Basildon Council has temporarily closed the market for an indefinite period 'to accommodate social distancing', will the Cabinet Member set out a robust timetable for the relevant order to be made in order that plans can be made to ensure the continuation of over 120 years of market trading in Wickford?'

 'I'd like to thank Councillor Buckley for his question.
-I am indeed aware of his long-standing wish for the High Street to be closed on Saturdays to facilitate a market.
+I am indeed aware of his longstanding wish for the High Street to be closed on Saturdays to facilitate a market.
 We have met and discussed the topic and I have indicated my support to do just that, once we have overcome the difficulties inherent in closing a High Street.